Analysis of contagion maps on a class of networks that are spatially embedded in a torus: Bifurcation analysis

-However, for $N \gg k$, it is reasonable to approximate the probability that a given non-geometric edge of an inactive node is incident to an active node as $\frac{q(t)}{N}$ (i.e., the number of active nodes divided by the total number of nodes).
-Consequently, $d_{\mathrm{in}}$ asymptotically follows the binomial distribution and equation \eqref{dinprob} is correct asymptotically.
+However, for $N \gg k$, it is reasonable to approximate the probability that a given nongeometric edge of an inactive node is incident to an active node as $\frac{q(t)}{N}$ (i.e., the number of active nodes divided by the total number of nodes).
+Consequently, $d_{\mathrm{in}}$ asymptotically follows the binomial distribution and the approximation \eqref{dinprob} is correct asymptotically.